 The single being, if it existed without producing anything, and its existence now is at it was before, then it wouldn’t produce anything now either.
 So if this being brought something into existence, then this means that something emerged within this being: either an intention, or a will, or a nature, or power and ability, or something similar.

-And since it is impossible for qualities to emerge into existence within a necessary being, the Philosophers conclude: since Allah ﷻ is beginningless, it is impossible for that which He produces to be emergent.
-Rather, the world is a necessary product of the necessary being’s existence.
+And since it is impossible for qualities to emerge into existence for God, the Philosophers conclude: since Allah ﷻ is beginningless, it is impossible for His effects to be emergent.
+Rather, the world’s existence is necessitated by the necessary being’s existence.

-In response, we argue that it is not necessary for a being to be emergent in order for it to bring something into existence.
+In response, we argue that it is not necessary for an effecter (or for something by virtue of which the effecter affects) to be emergent in order for it to bring something into existence.
 We demonstrate this using the following syllogism:

 - Things do emerge into existence.

-The first premise is true, because effects exist as long as their cause exists.
+If the existence of an effecter necessitated the existence of its effect, then effects would exist so long as their effecter did.
 So a beginningless cause would entail a beginningless effect.
 And even if this beginningless effect was itself a cause for some other effect, then this third effect would also be beginningless.
 And so on and so forth.
 This ultimately necessitates that everything in existence be beginningless.